 Dr. Vince Vitale is a speaker and author who serves as RZIM’s Regional Director for the Americas and Director of the Zacharias Institute.
-He was educated at Princeton University and the University of Oxford, and he taught philosophy of religion and served as a faculty member at both of these universities.
+He was educated at Princeton University and the University of Oxford, and he taught philosophy of religion and served as a faculty member at both universities.
 It was during his undergraduate studies in philosophy at Princeton that Vince was challenged to read the Bible and took an unexpected journey from skeptic to evangelist.
-He then completed masters and PhD studies at Oxford, receiving a Daniel M. Sachs Graduating Scholarship (awarded annually to one graduating Princetonian) and a Clarendon Scholarship (supported by Oxford University Press).
+He then completed master’s and PhD studies at Oxford, receiving a Daniel M. Sachs Graduating Scholarship (at the time awarded annually to one graduating Princetonian) and a Clarendon Scholarship (supported by Oxford University Press).

-Vince has commended the Christian faith on the campuses of many universities, including Yale, Columbia, UC Berkeley, West Point, Johns Hopkins, Princeton, and Oxford.
-He has also recently had the privilege of speaking at Google Headquarters, Brooklyn Tabernacle, and Passion City Church, and he was the keynote speaker at the 54th National Prayer Breakfast of Canada.
+Vince has commended the Christian faith on the campuses of many universities including Yale, Columbia, UC Berkeley, West Point, Johns Hopkins, Princeton, and Oxford.
+He also has had the privilege of speaking at Google Headquarters, Amazon Headquarters, The Brooklyn Tabernacle, and Passion City Church, and he was the keynote speaker at the 54th National Prayer Breakfast of Canada.

-Vince is married to Dr. Jo Vitale, who is the Dean of Studies of the Zacharias Institute, and Vince and Jo enjoy teaming up weekly for the Ask Away podcast, and they are overjoyed to be new parents to their son, Raphael.
+Vince is married to Dr. Jo Vitale, who is the Dean of Studies of the Zacharias Institute.
+Vince and Jo enjoy teaming up weekly for the Ask Away podcast, and they are overjoyed to be new parents to their son, Raphael.

 "Some think the problem of suffering should push us away from God.
 For me, it’s precisely because I feel the problem of suffering so severely that I am led to trust a God who can do something about it."